What can I drink on The 21-Day Sugar Detox besides water?

 9. Flavor with essential oil.
 A few drops of a therapeutic grade organic essential oil (indicated for internal use) can add just enough of a subtle flavor to entice you to drink up with the added bonus of some nutritional benefits.
 For example, Blood Sugar Balance by Vibrant Blue Oils (a blend of grapefruit, lemon, peppermint, cinnamon, celery seed & ginger) was formulated to support blood sugar and lower cortisol levels, appetite and cravings between meals.
-One of my staff members, Holly, a Nutritional Therapist, likes this and uses it with her clients.
+One of my staff members, Holly, a Functional Nutritional Therapy Practitioner, likes this and uses it with her clients.

 10. Sass it up.
 Check out Sassy Water by Carolina Charm.